25 Fun And Amazing Facts About Elephants For Kids

 8. How do elephants communicate with each other?

 Elephants communicate with each other through a variety of sounds.
 They usually call each other with a trumpet call i.e. the sound made by blowing air through the nostril or growl.
-When confronted by another animal on when under any threat they growl.
-When confronted by another animal or when under threat, they growl.
-They have the ability to communicate over large distances with subsonic rumbling also known as infrasoundi.
+When confronted by another animal or when under any threat, they growl.
+They have the ability to communicate over large distances with their body language and low-frequency subsonic rumbling, also known as infrasound.
 They mostly use this when moving around.

 9. How do elephants spend their time?